UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 ## Part #1: exploring the node.js project
 Study the project you have cloned.
 Run it according to the instrucitons in the README, including running the tests.
 Answer the following questions by editing this file.
 This will give you a chance to play with markdown.

+> Protip: Using Google to gain additional knowledge or support your conjectures about how something works is great!
+It's important that you think about everything and come to an understanding, though, so don't use Google as a scapegoat to get the questions done quickly or you will regret it!

 #####What is the purpose of app.js?
 Explain what happens when a user is trying to access a page "kittens", when a user is trying to access the page "petForm", and when the user submits a form on "petForm".
 Explain what a "route" is.

 > Your Answer Here!